Our Involvement in the Community

 Team for Kids – New York Road Runners

-Team for Kids is a charity that raises funds to combat childhood obesity and empower youth development by way of running, health initiatives and character-building programs across the county.
-Reiter & Wash, P.C.’s Lisa Springmeyer raised over $3,000 for Team for Kids during her time training for the New York City Marathon in 2016.
+Team for Kids is a charity that raises funds to combat childhood obesity and empower youth development by way of running, health initiatives, and character-building programs across the county.
+ABC Law Centers legal assistant Lisa Springmeyer raised over $3,000 for Team for Kids during her time training for the New York City Marathon in 2016.

 Operation Good Cheer

-Operation Good Cheers, a volunteer effort sponsored by Child and Family Services of Michigan, delivers holiday gifts to foster children and individuals with disabilities throughout the state of Michigan.
+Operation Good Cheer, a volunteer effort sponsored by Child and Family Services of Michigan, delivers holiday gifts to foster children and individuals with disabilities throughout the state of Michigan.
 Attorney Euel Kinsey, an accomplished pilot, has been flying presents to foster kids with the program since the early 1990s!
+Read more about Euel’s work with this organization here.